TeachmanLab/MindTrails-Data-ManagingAnxietyStudy/README.md

 - [x] Exclude _Admin_ users.
 - [x] Prefer not to answer coding (list all tables with different coding)

+**NOTE:** Please also review the data cleaning issues that other porjects found in this dataset!!!!

 ### Managing Anxiety questionnaire in each session